RaymondSHANG/RaymondSHANG.github.io/_posts/2022-07-05-config-cuda-enabled-deep-learning-machines.md

 Under windows, you could find deviceQuery.ext, just run it in cmd.

 ## cudnn test
 version 8.4.1.50 install failed if I follow the install-guide from nvidia.
-Solution from (dishant.daredevil)[https://forums.developer.nvidia.com/t/e-version-8-3-1-22-1-cuda10-2-for-libcudnn8-was-not-found/200801/9]
+Solution from [dishant.daredevil](https://forums.developer.nvidia.com/t/e-version-8-3-1-22-1-cuda10-2-for-libcudnn8-was-not-found/200801/9)

 {{tip}} <b>From dishant.daredevil</b>
-After step -</br></br>
+After step -<br><br>
-sudo apt-key add /var/cudnn-local-repo-*/7fa2af80.pub</br></br>
+sudo apt-key add /var/cudnn-local-repo-*/7fa2af80.pub<br><br>
-You will have the directory /var/cudnn-local-repo-ubuntu2004-8.4.0.27 (with your ubuntu version and cudnn downloaded)</br></br>
+You will have the directory /var/cudnn-local-repo-ubuntu2004-8.4.0.27 (with your ubuntu version and cudnn downloaded)<br><br>
-Inside this directory, you will be having three .deb files.</br></br>
+Inside this directory, you will be having three .deb files.<br><br>
-just do for all the deb files- </br></br>
+just do for all the deb files- <br><br>
-sudo gdebi xxx.deb</br></br>
+sudo gdebi xxx.deb<br><br>
 which will install cudnn.
 {{end}}